Utility player: Association football

 Ivaylo Yordanov, Lee McCulloch, Magnus Erlingmark and especially Ruud Gullit had played in many outfield roles, with the Dutchman in particular having the ability to change positions within a single game to fill in gaps caused by substitutions.
 Former Irish international John O'Shea is known for playing in all positions in his tenure with Manchester United.
 Some footballers even further back in time had also had a high degree of versatility: Bill Lacey, who played his top-flight football with Everton and Liverpool during the pre-war and inter-war periods, played in all eleven traditional positions (10 outfield plus goalkeeper) in his career; John Charles, a legendary figure both in his native Wales and Juventus of Italy, was both a striker and centre-back in his playing days; and 1966 FIFA World Cup winner Martin Peters, who played in every position, including goalkeeper in particularly dire situations, for West Ham United.

 In the women's game, notable examples are China's Wang Shanshan and the United States' Crystal Dunn, as well as Germans Simone Laudehr and Linda Bresonik.

 Some outfield players have also made competent substitute goalkeepers, for example Phil Jagielka, Jan Koller (originally trained as a goalkeeper before converting into a striker) and Cosmin Moți.
 But in the case of goalkeepers playing as outfield players, it is extremely rare; David James for Manchester City in 2005 match against Middlesbrough for one instance.
-Some may be free kick and penalty specialists (Rogério Ceni, José Luis Chilavert, Jorge Campos, etc.), but they do not hold a proper outfield role.
+Some may be free kick and penalty specialists (Rogério Ceni, José Luis Chilavert, etc.), but they do not hold a proper outfield role.

 Baseball

 In 2017, Andrew Romine became the fifth player to play all nine positions in a Major League Baseball game.

-In baseball, a utility player is a player who can play several different positions.
-In general, each Major League Baseball team has at least one player who can be described as a utility player.

-Most professional teams have two types of utility players.
-There are "utility infielders", who usually play all of the infield positions (plus occasionally catcher).
-Utility outfielders or "fourth outfielders" tend to play all three outfield positions at various times.
-Occasionally, there will be players who perform a combination of the two duties.
-Utility players tend to be players who come off the bench, though this is not absolute.
-Often, players who are not expected to be a major league star will learn additional positions so they can look more attractive to major league clubs as bench players.

-A third type of utility player is often seen in youth baseball and occasionally in college baseball: a player talented enough as a pitcher and position player to play in both roles.
-The term "utility player" is not typically used to describe such an individual, with "two-way player" used instead.